sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 With the filter in place, you should no longer receive messages in your Slack channel every time the sandbox entity sends a keepalive event.

-Let's stop the agent and confirm that your receive the expected warning message.
+Let's stop the agent and confirm that you receive the expected warning message.

 {{< highlight shell >}}
 sudo systemctl stop sensu-agent